KyleAMathews/docker-nginx/README.md

 docker-nginx
 ============

-A simple Nginx image for Docker to serve static websites.
+A high-performance Nginx base image for Docker to serve static websites.
 It will serve anything in the `/var/www` directory.

 To build a Docker image for your site, you'll need to create a `Dockerfile`.
 For example, if your site is in a directory called `src/`, you could create this `Dockerfile`: